dylanpieper/shinysurveyjs/README.md

 -   Host a single survey or multiple surveys in one app

--   Design surveys and create json objects with a user-friendly [visual editor](https://surveyjs.io/create-free-survey)
+-   Design surveys and create JSON objects with a user-friendly [visual editor](https://surveyjs.io/create-free-survey)

 -   Dynamically populate choices (i.e., response options) from a database table and create dependent inputs (e.g., select a car brand and filter available models)